tinode/chat/docs/API.md

  * Plain text
  * [Drafty](./drafty.md)

-If Drafty is used, message header `"head":{"mime":"text/x-drafty"}` must be set.
+If Drafty is used, message header `"head": {"mime": "text/x-drafty"}` must be set.

+## Out-of-Band Handling of Large Files

+TBD (see code for now).